 \section{Introduction}

 Productivity dispersion, which measures the level--of--productivity difference between the most and the least productive groups of firms in an economy, has been found in the United States to be larger in recessions than in booms \citep{BLOOM2014, KEHRIG2015, BFJST2018}.
-This paper provides a new framework to explain the cause of this countercyclicality and illustrate its implications for the efficiency of production.
+In a seminal work, \cite{HK2009} argue that productivity dispersion reflects the degree of resource misallocation.
+This paper provides a new framework to explain the cause of this countercyclicality and illustrate that a greater dispersion in bad times can be rationalized by firms' optimal behaviors.
 The key mechanism is firms' heterogeneous R\&D responses to industry--level negative profit shocks.

 We develop a duopolistic model in which firms with heterogeneous R\&D costs participate in a dynamic game of stepwise innovations.
 In this model, a firm's profit increases in its technological advantage relative to its competitor. i.e., the technology gap.
 A firm improves its technology status via successful innovations, whose arrival rates are characterized by a Poisson process determined by the firm's R\&D efforts and an exogenous chance of catching--up if it is the laggard.